tutormatic/Sparky/README.md

 - [Join Sparky Discord](https://discord.gg/kgyaUuZxsn)

 Feel free to start discussions, share your experiences, and collaborate with fellow programmers who are passionate about Sparky.

-## License

-Sparky is released under the XYZ License.
-You can find the full text of the license in the LICENSE file.

 ---